fal-ai/isolate/README.md

 # Isolate

-> :warning: **Isolate** is still very young, and none of the APIs should be considered stable.

 Run any Python function, with any dependencies, in any machine you want.
 Isolate offers a pluggable end-to-end solution for building, managing, and using isolated environments (virtualenv, conda, remote, and more).